 A student may self-administer medication required under a qualifying plan, provided the student's parent/guardian has completed and signed an SMA Form.
-A qualifying plan means: (1) an asthma action plan, (2) an Individual Health Care Action Plan, (3) an allergy emergency action plan, (4) a plan pursuant to Section 504 of the federal Rehabilitation Act of 1973, or (5) a plan pursuant to the federal Individuals with Disabilities Education Act.
+A qualifying plan means: (1) an asthma action plan, (2) an Individual Health Care Action Plan, (3) an III.
+Food Allergy Emergency Action Plan and Treatment Authorization Form, (4) a plan pursuant to Section 504 of the federal Rehabilitation Act of 1973, or (5) a plan pursuant to the federal Individuals with Disabilities Education Act.